grafana/azure_eventhub_to_loki/README.md

 The nested JSON can be extract with `JQ_PIPELINE=".properties.log | fromjson"`.

-If the pipeline returns an array with one element only that element will be emitted.
+If the pipeline returns an array each element will be a new entry.

 Empty results are omitted.
 Thus the pipeline can also be used for filtering.